 If you invested your life savings in Bitcoin in 2009 and did nothing but sit on a beach in the Maldives for a decade, drinking rum punch and making friends with the locals, you would have been one of the most successful investment managers in history.

 You would have needed no knowledge of bond yields or inflation or how supply chain bottlenecks affected interest rates.
 You would have not needed to have spent your evenings learning about layer two blockchain technologies or scaling solutions or the wonders of zero-knowledge proofs.
 You would not have to have studied the intricacies of a price chart and used complex regression analyses to direct trading algorithms.
-You would be too rich to care.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+You would be too rich to care.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 These days, however, crypto is a far harder market to crack.
 More than any other market, the bedrock of this growing asset class is volatility, and knowledge (or blind luck) is vital to your success.
 There are so many scammers and swindlers and just flat-out bad investments that you have to be an expert to invest wisely.